9th Oct 2025

 Trivial Benefits

-While the name doesn’t inspire much confidence, trivial benefits are a great, tax free way to reward and recognise your team throughout the year.
+While the name doesn’t sound exciting, trivial benefits are a great, tax-free way to reward and recognise your team throughout the year.
 Each director can spend up to £300 a year and there’s a cap of £50 per gift.

 Trivial benefits could include a team lunch, maternity/paternity hampers or recognising an employee’s birthday/work anniversary with a gift voucher (gift vouchers can’t be given for performance).